MicrosoftDocs/xamarin-docs/docs/android/deploy-test/release-prep/proguard.md

 ProGuard detects and removes unused classes, fields, methods, and attributes from your packaged application.
 It can even do the same for referenced libraries (this can help you avoid the 64k reference limit).
-The ProGuard tool from the Android SDK will also optimize bytecode, remove unused code instructions, and obfuscate the remaining classes, fields, and methods with shorter names.
-ProGuard reads **input jars** and then shrinks, optimizes, obfuscates, and pre-verifies them; it writes the results to one or more **output jars**.
+The ProGuard tool from the Android SDK will also optimize bytecode and remove unused code instructions.
+ProGuard reads **input jars** and then shrinks, optimizes, and pre-verifies them; it writes the results to one or more **output jars**.

 ProGuard processes input APK's using the following steps: